sgsbucket/animan-doc/docs/renderman/custom_rendering.md

 1. Preview

-   Generates preview videos of shots.
+   Generates preview videos of Shots.

 1. Online

-   There is no compression in this mode of rendering of shots, resulting in final product quality.
+   There is no compression in this mode of rendering of Shots, resulting in final product quality.

 1. Offline